najib-innovaj/ux-ui-notes/README.md

 4. 🔷 Delivering exceptional work!
 This year, I worked with a Shopify SaaS product and we completely re-designed their decks, products, and brand!
 Our deck design helped the company close $5M in funding!!!
 The owner had 16 friends whom she referred to me because they were asking, who did your deck!
 - Design icon in the grid take 25/25 width height and icon must be in this grid.
+- Fail fast -> learn fast -> improve fast